pcarbo/kyoto/README.md

 **vcparams**.
 See **help(estVC)** for a brief explanation of the corresponding variance components.

-6. Optional (though highly recommended!): Investigate the idea of "proximal contamination" by modifying the script so that the matrix **R** is only calculated once using all SNPs.
+6. **Optional, though highly recommended**: Investigate the idea of "proximal contamination" by modifying the script so that the matrix **R** is only calculated once using all SNPs.
 What happens to the LOD scores if we compute **R** only once using *all* markers?
 Can you